KUCV: Growing into a regional station

 A substantial power increase had been part of Union College's long-term vision for KUCV.
 Union College applied to boost KUCV's effective radiated power to 20,000 watts in May 1978, concurrent with a proposed move to 90.9 mHz.
 According to KUCV's first full-time station manager, Eric Graham, the proposed power increase would expand KUCV's footprint to 50 miles and allow it to become the source for "fine arts radio" and "non-commercial alternative" programming in the capital.
 Union College initiated a fundraising campaign to support station upgrades.
 The station also added a morning program in addition to its late afternoon and nightly weekday schedule, and made plans to expand its programming to 18 hours per day.
 After delays caused by an opposition from Omaha television station WOWT, which operated in the nearby channel 6 (82–88 MHz) and objected to possible interference, the FCC approved the power increase and frequency change in June 1979; KUCV moved to 90.9 MHz on February 5, 1980.
 After the change, the station had to provide band-pass filters for Lincoln television viewers who complained of interference to reception of WOWT.

 KUCV's power expansion came at a time when the establishment of a statewide public radio network was under debate and opposed by commercial broadcasters.
 A representative of the Corporation for Public Broadcasting (CPB) hailed the increase as the first step toward public radio in Nebraska.
 At the time, there was only one NPR member station in the state, KIOS-FM in Omaha.
 However, the CPB denied KUCV's first application for a grant, only awarding 14 grants of the 75 applications it had received that year.
 During this time, KUCV began offering Radio Talking Book, the regional radio reading service based in Omaha, on its FM subcarrier.
 Two years later, the CPB approved the station's application for a community service grant.
 In the wake of that award, KUCV joined NPR in September 1982 and began broadcasting its programming at the end of January 1983.

 With the public radio plan of 1980 requiring state appropriation, a new plan was formulated in 1982 that contemplated using KUCV as the nucleus for expanding public radio throughout the state.
 The plan called for building new stations in the Tri-Cities, North Platte, Norfolk, and Scottsbluff; a possible station in Omaha; and an AM radio station in Lincoln to complement KUCV's classical programming with an all-talk and information format.
-The Lincoln AM station would have been on 1180 kHz, which was also sought by four other applicants including country musician Charlie Pride.
+The Lincoln AM station would have been on 1180 kHz, which was also sought by four other applicants including country musician Charley Pride.
 However, commercial broadcasters balked at making KUCV the key station in the proposed network because it continued to offer some Adventist religious programs, filing an objection with the FCC.
 Jack McBride, the head of Nebraska Educational Television (NETV), proposed a radio service utilizing the resources of the University of Nebraska system.